Manage Lead-Safe Home Improvement

 If your home was built before 1978 it may contain lead paint.
 Homes built before 1950 usually have the highest concentrations of lead paint.
 Repairing and remodeling painted surfaces in homes built before 1978, if done in an unsafe manner, can be hazardous to children.
 If lead dust is swallowed or breathed, it can cause lead poisoning.

 If you are doing home renovations, you can rent a HEPA vacuum from the North Shore Health Department.
 Please contact us at 414-371-2980.
 If you are hiring someone to do renovations in your home ensure that they are licensed through the state.
-You can find a company or verify the company you hired is certified by visiting Wisconsin Department of Health Services: Find a Certified Lead Company.
+You can find a company or verify the company you hired is certified by visiting the Wisconsin Department of Health Services website: Check Lead Company Certification.

 Have the Right Stuff